 How It Works

-- When not in a physical class, students would “attend” the balance of the weekly instruction remotely either synchronously (live) or asynchronously (through a recorded session).
+- When not in a physical class, students will “attend” weekly instruction remotely either synchronously (live) or asynchronously (through a recorded session) via Zoom or another video meeting platform.

 - A real-time video feed and/or a recording of each class session will be available to those students not in the classroom on a given day.
 Faculty will need to record their sessions or work with the Office of Instructional Resources to set up Panopto’s classroom-based auto-recording capability.